gardener/documentation/website/documentation/guides/applications/container-startup/_index.md

 ---
 title: Orchestration of Container Startup
-description: "How to orchestrate startup sequence of multiple containers"
+description: "How to orchestrate a startup sequence of multiple containers"
 level: beginner
 category: Getting Started
 scope: app-developer